ifti-khan/ifti-khan-tradeperson-finder/README.md

 # Known Issues
 ### Google Maps API Freezes
 This is an issue that I found early on in the development of my project, I was testing the Google Places API once I had implemented it.
-I found out that when I pushed the search parameters and made quick changes and fast searches the API froze and did not update and the only way to get it working again was to refresh the page.
-To solve this issue I added a delayed page refresh when the user clicks the reset button to clear the search parameters.
+I found out that when I pushed the search parameters and made quick changes and fast searches the API froze and did not update because it could not find the info window icons and the only way to get it working again was to refresh the page.

+To solve this issue I added a delayed page refresh when the user clicks the reset button to clear the search parameters and then do a page refresh.
+I also added an if null statement to the google search js file to also refresh the page if the icons cannot be found.

 ### Dual JavaScript File Issue
 This was another interesting Issue that I had encountered, originally for my project I wanted all of my HTML on a single page in separate sections and then have my JavaScript hide and show each section.
 After achieving what I set out to do, I then encountered a script conflict specifically with my trade radio button.
 After trying to find a solution I then decided to separate my HTML code by creating two HTML documents.
 One document for my Google search and another for my Local search.
 After i had done this I then separated my JavaScript files and this solved the issue i was having.